 Because of the abundance of coconut oil which is the base of most beauty products, Thailand has locally made spa products.
 Some local brands are even exporting to other countries.
 Bath & Bloom is a well-known brand both locally and abroad.
 It offers oils, bath creams, soaps and moisturizers made of natural ingredients, with distinctly Thai scents.
 Their Thai jasmine line is one of its best-selling lines.

 Another offshoot of the abundance of coconut oil is the abundance of soap.
 And in Thailand, soap carving has become an art form.
 From a bar of delicately scented soap, carvers would hand carve it into a flower and then hand paint it.
 This results in a decorative hand carved soap flower placed in a lovely container.
 It is definitely pretty enough to put on one’s office table or at home.
 Look for these at any Thai souvenir shop in any of the shopping centres.

 You will be amazed by how much of this product is available in Bangkok.
 And because there are so many stores who carry it, it is probably one of the cheapest yet unique things you can buy in Bangkok.
 These soaps not only have the sweet smell of fruit, but they also look like a piece of fruit.
 Most of these soaps are made with natural ingredients and can be used daily.
 Or you can just keep them around for some in-room fragrance.

 8. Fairy lights

 Looking to add a little whimsy to your home?
-Get a bunch of these fairy lights, or cotton ball string lights.
-They can bring lots of color as well as enhance the lighting here and there.
+Get a bunch of these fairy lights or cotton ball string lights.
+They can bring lots of colours as well as enhance the lighting here and there.
 Using LED lights, they do not consume too much energy.
-It is available in different color combinations, even non-pastel ones if you want go for that minimalist look.
+It is available in different colour combinations, even non-pastel ones if you want to go for that minimalist look.
 You can buy these lights at any night market or vintage market, even at MBK.